I’m not so sure if these 2 masking tapes (mt ex flower orange and mt slim black dots) are of a good match. Maybe yes… maybe no.

 Do you feel offended?
 Is it hurt and painful?

-Those people who say harsh things might defend themselves that (a) this is how they talk, (b) this is how they communicate openly and directly, (c) they just want to be frank and straightforward.
+Those people who say harsh things might defend themselves that (a) this is how they talk, (b) this is how they communicate openly and directly, and (c) they just want to be frank and straightforward.

 Otherwise, what’s the purpose of having positive words?